 It is not required that a school field students in all parts of the competition in order to participate.
 For example a school might have only two students wishing to compete.
 They might choose to compete only in the individual competition (for individual awards) and as a two-person team.

 Awards will be given on three levels: (1) School Overalls, (2) Competition Segments, and (3) Individual Exam.
 An abbreviated list is as follows:

 Schools may field one "varsity" team and one or more "junior varsity" teams of five students each.
 Coaches should specify one team as the "varsity team" while additional teams will be considered "junior-varsity" teams.
 Multiple junior varsity teams will be accepted as space allows.
-Teams of fewer than five are allowed; however no accommodations to scoring are made having fewer teammates.
-Registrations should be submitted at least two weeks prior to the contest, but may be accepted later at the discretion of the contest chairs.
-Changes to registration information are permissible on-site up to 9:15 AM on the morning of the contest.
+Teams of fewer than five are allowed; however no accommodations to scoring are made for having fewer teammates.
+Registrations should be submitted at least two weeks prior to the contest, but are typically accepted later at the discretion of the contest chairs.
+Changes to registration information are permissible on-site up to 9:00 AM on the morning of the contest.
 Scores of students not listed on a team's registration roster for any given event will not be counted.

 School teams are formed based on attendance at a particular Kentucky High School, or any group of home-schoolers may also form a team.
 School teams may include students who, for enrichment purposes, attend programs away from their home high school (for example Grade 11-12 programs like WKU's Gatton Academy or Morehead's Craft Academy).
 Please note also that students attending programs away from their home high school may not form "all-star" teams under the name of such a program - rather, they should participate as a member of their home high school (even if registering for the competition only as an individual).